Training structure

 Faculty of Science

-The pedagogical objective of this course is to reposition the main soil types on a global scale, explain their formation and identify the main mineral phases or abiotic factors likely to regulate soil biological activity.
-Based on this analysis, the different soil organisms (micro-organisms, micro-, meso- and macro-fauna) and their relationships will be presented in order to reposition the cycle of organic matter and mineral elements in the soil on different temporal and spatial scales.
-The notions of recycling, looping of biogeochemical cycles and community assembly rules will also be addressed.
-This course is organized around lectures and conferences, as well as fieldwork and practical work.
+The educational objective of this teaching unit is to reposition the major soil types on a global scale, explain their formation, and identify the mineral phases or main abiotic factors likely to regulate biological activity in soils.
+Based on this analysis, the various soil organisms (microorganisms, micro-, meso- and macrofauna) will be presented, along with their relationships, in order to reposition the cycle of organic matter and mineral elements in the soil at different temporal and spatial scales.
+The concepts of recycling, biogeochemical cycles and community assembly rules will also be addressed.
+This course unit is organized around lectures and conferences, as well as tutorials and fieldwork.

-Integrative ecophysiology: further study
+Integrative ecophysiology: in-depth study

 ECTS